amolenk/dapr-hands-on/Assignment02/step-by-step.md

    ```
 4. Check the logging for errors.

-### Step 1.2: start the government service with dapr
+### Step 1.2: Start the government service with dapr

 You started the government service in assignment 01 using `dotnet run`.
 When you want to run this service with a dapr side-car that handles its communication, you need to start it using the dapr CLI.
 There are a couple of things you need to specify when starting the service: